Woman dragged by car after thief steals purse at Walmart - NewsBreak

 “I turned around to get another bag of groceries and just saw a hand reach into my cart and grab my purse, and I looked up and it was a man running,” said Calvin.

-Calvin, however, refused to let the purse go without a fight, holding onto her bag while the suspect attempted to jump in his minivan, which was parked a couple of spaces down.Dr.
-Linda Farmer, East Alabama’s beloved Oncologist, has passed away
+Calvin, however, refused to let the purse go without a fight, holding onto her bag while the suspect attempted to jump in his minivan, which was parked a couple of spaces down.Walmart ends mask policy for fully vaccinated employees

 “He pushed me and said, ‘Get away from me woman,’ and then that’s when my response was, ‘Well just give me my phone.
 You can have everything else just please give me my phone,'” said Calvin, who explained that she wanted her phone because she didn’t want to lose the photos she had taken of her children.